 You should seek counsel with an experienced truck accident attorney as soon as possible after your wreck.
 The trucking company has control of the Driver Qualification file and other documents you need to prove the trucker’s and possibly the employer's negligence.
 Your attorney can quickly send a spoliation letter to the company, advising it of your claim and documents that should be made available.
 It's a violation of federal regulations for the company to destroy evidence helpful to your claim once receiving this letter.

-Call our office today to schedule a free, no-obligation consultation to discuss your situation and the potential for compensation.
+Contact us online or call us directly at 816.471.5111 to schedule a free, no-obligation consultation to discuss your situation and the potential for compensation.